songkeys/uni-media/README.md

   <h2 align="center">uni-media</h2>

   <p align="center">
-    Easily embed any types of media (images, videos, audios, pdfs, 3d-models...) in your web app
+    Easily embed any types of media in your web app with only one line of code.
     <br />
     <a href="https://uni-media.vercel.app"><strong>Explore the docs »</strong></a>
     <br />